-I write because I’m in love with words, sentences, and paragraphs—and the way our most sparking ideas reveal themselves through careful organization.
+I write because I’m in love with words, sentences, and paragraphs—and the way our most sparkling ideas reveal themselves through careful organization.
 I geek out over a well-turned phrase.
-A just-right action verb makes me smile.
+A just-right action verb gives me a tiny sense of satisfaction.
 The perfect-puzzle-piece quality of choosing one sentence to place before or after another is the engine that keeps me going.

 As a student poet turned English teacher turned professional writer, I write with a few specific guidelines in mind: